rubenschagas/rodaroda/README.md

 The default port is `3000`.

-Here are some steps to test the GET and POST endpoints for the `localidade` entity:
+Here are some steps to test the GET and POST endpoints for the `locality` entity:

 Open the Postman application.

 Import the collection file available at assets/collections folder.

-Open the `Consulta de Localidades` request.
+Open the `Consult localities` request.

 ---